 5. Seasonality and the NWA Event Calendar

+Static rate strategies fail in NWA.
+An owner who sets a flat $200/night rate for the whole year captures the base demand and misses both peaks entirely.
 The difference between average and excellent NWA revenue is almost entirely in how you price around the event calendar.
-We price October peaks 79 days out and February troughs 21 days out—because the lead-time patterns are completely different.
 For the details on how we do this, see dynamic pricing strategies.

 6. The Owner’s Operating Playbook